-I am an unconditional accelerationist, part-time political analyst, currently a PhD student at the Cambridge Department of Politics and International Studies, and until September 2017 visiting researcher at the Theory of Politics chair at Humboldt University.
-My PhD thesis is a prehistory of accelerationism in the early 20th century, focusing mainly on the development of European Marxism and futurism from 1890 to 1940.
+I am a British–Hungarian historian of political thought, currently a PhD student at the Cambridge Department of Politics and International Studies; a part-time political analyst; and a Roman Catholic convert, received into the Church in June 2018.
+My PhD thesis is a conceptual history of catastrophe in the early 20th century, focusing mainly on the development of European Marxism and futurism from 1890 to 1940.
 I’m also interested in continental philosophy more generally and modern East Asian politics and political thought.
-At Cambridge I teach political theory and the history of political thought, 1700 to present.
-My prior academic background is in theology, political science, and history.
+At Cambridge I teach political theory and the history of political thought; my prior academic background is in theology, political science, and intellectual history.

 Interests: Concepts of crisis and catastrophe, politics and myth, Marxian/global political economy and the question of technological acceleration, the genealogy of the state, theological and political aesthetics, baroque theology and political thought, Chinese Legalism